America, the final season

 In yesterday’s election, former President Donald Trump smashed Vice President Kamala Harris in a red wave across almost every voting demographic.
 It was a disaster for Democrats — and the future of American democracy.
 And, at least right now, you can really take your pick as far as what you want to believe caused the Trump blowout.
 Racism, misogyny, economic pressure, the Harris campaign’s over-reliance on digital.
 Who knows, maybe it was because Gen Z voters don’t know how to sign their names correctly.

-Author Brian Merchant hit on something especially important, though, writing, “The consultants behind Harris’ campaign — reigning in the ‘weird’ line, bringing in the Cheneys, completely spurning Uncommitted and all the student protestors — should never work in Washington again (they will).”
+Author Brian Merchant hit on something especially important, though, writing, “The consultants behind Harris’ campaign — reining in the ‘weird’ line, bringing in the Cheneys, completely spurning Uncommitted and all the student protestors — should never work in Washington again (they will).”
 Or, as Washington Post columnist Shadi Hamid put another way: “Democrats spent the last few weeks courting a constituency that doesn't even exist.”

 It’s hard to process how exciting and hopeful Harris’ campaign felt this summer compared to how the wreckage looks now.
 Jumping into the campaign following Biden’s atrocious debate performance, Harris seemed like, if not a perfect candidate, at the very least, a breath of fresh air.
 And for a few magical weeks, it did seem as if her team had figured out a path forward for Democrats.
 Digitally savvy with an aggressive irl ground game, flush with millennial cash.
 But buzzy Zoom fundraising and being anointed “brat” couldn’t make up for her inability to separate herself from the Biden administration.
 The baggage she was given a blank check to dump at the start continued to follow her around.
 The last weeks of her campaign were defined by her refusal to break rank on Israel, find a progressive spin on the border, and or distance herself from Bidenomics.
 Meanwhile, her veep pick, Gov. Tim Walz, came out the gate strong.
 But, here, too, her team were more interested in the well-trod middle than imagining something new, asking him to tone down the name-calling to court neocons.
 A campaign for no one, burning money to chase votes from an America they made up in their heads.